Ex-Goldman trader Taylor pleads guilty to wire fraud

 In court, Taylor said he covertly built the position in an effort to restore his reputation and increase his bonus.
 He earned a $150,000 salary and expected a bonus of $1.6 million, according to court documents.

 Taylor was fired from Goldman in December 2007, shortly after the incident, according to brokerage industry records.
-He then took a job at Morgan Stanley, where he had first worked after graduating from MIT, but left that firm again last summer.
+He then took a job at Morgan Stanley (MS.N), where he had first worked after graduating from MIT, but left that firm again last summer.

 Prosecutors are seeking a prison sentence of 33 months to 41 months and a fine of $7,500 to $75,000.